Prompts

 Not all language models support all message and content types.
 For example, some models might not be capable of handling multi-modal inputs or tool messages.
 Learn more about the capabilities of select models.

-For models that support multi-modal inputs, user messages can include images.
+User messages can include image parts.
 An image can be one of the following:

 • base64-encoded image: